Comparing Zoom, Microsoft Teams and Google Meet

 Ultimately; Google Meet, Zoom and Teams have approximately the same features and tools available to make video conferencing work for your business.
 These collaboration and video conferencing tools are very convenient for those working from home or in the office.
 As you can see, there are pros and cons for each app, depending on your needs.

-Google Meet and Microsoft Teams are better for those that really want to be able to collaborate in real-time, because they have full integration with respectively G Suite and Office 365 - office suites which several businesses already have available for their employees.
+Google Meet and Microsoft Teams are better for those that really want to be able to collaborate in real-time, because they have full integration with respectively Google Workspace, formerly G Suite, and Office 365 - office suites which several businesses already have available for their employees.
 Google Meet is also the best choice if you want to have the option for video meeting participants to join via dial-in, because Meet doesn't charge an additional call-in fee.
 Overall, Google Meet is more cost-effective.

 Clearly, there’s no obvious winner for the ideal video conferencing tool – the final choice depends on your own business needs and requirements.
 As a Google Cloud Premier partner, we recommend Google Meet above all solutions.
 Let us know if you need help with setting up this powerful video conferencing solution for your organisation!